PGY2 Medication-Use Safety and Policy Residency

 Practice Setting

-Founded in 1913, City of Hope is a world-renowned research, patient care and educational facility consistently recognized by U.S. News & World Report as one of “America’s Best Hospitals” for cancer treatment.
-City of Hope is a National Cancer Institute-designated Comprehensive Cancer Center and a founding member of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers that develops and institutes standards of care for cancer treatment.
+Founded in 1913, City of Hope is a world-renowned research, patient care and educational facility recognized by U.S. News & World Report as one of “America’s Best Hospitals” for cancer treatment.
+We are one of a select group of National Cancer Institute-designated Comprehensive Cancer Centers and a founding member of the National Comprehensive Cancer Network.

-Our 217-inpatient bed and ambulatory care facility is located in Duarte, California.
-We are ideally situated near stunning beaches and the incredible restaurants and attractions of Los Angeles.
-Our lush 110-acre campus boasts beautiful landscapes and breathtaking views of the panoramic vistas of the Angeles National Forest.
-The City of Hope Enterprise also includes an extensive network of community clinic sites throughout Southern California in Orange, Los Angeles, Riverside, Ventura, and San Bernardino counties.
+Our Los Angeles County inpatient and ambulatory care facility is in Duarte, California.
+This lush 110-acre campus boasts beautiful landscapes and breathtaking views of the panoramic vistas of the Angeles National Forest.
+The City of Hope Los Angeles Enterprise includes an extensive network of community practice sites throughout Los Angeles, Riverside, Ventura, and San Bernardino counties.

-The City of Hope Pharmacy Enterprise is committed to delivering best in class pharmaceutical care.
-Our reputation for groundbreaking discoveries, innovative treatments, and compassionate patient care makes us an excellent place for highly motivated pharmacists who are interested in establishing an exceptional career in a progressive clinical setting.
+The City of Hope Pharmacy Enterprise is committed to delivering best-in-class pharmaceutical care.
+Our reputation for groundbreaking discoveries, innovative treatments and compassionate patient care makes us an excellent place for highly motivated pharmacists interested in establishing an exceptional career in a progressive clinical setting.

 Program Overview